jhpyle/docassemble/_docs/docker.md

 Then, run whatever `docker run` command you use to launch **docassemble**.

+If you don't know what you are doing, do not follow the instructions above and instead get help, or spend time learning how [Docker] works before you attempt this.
+Doing `docker rm` permanently deletes your server, so it's not something you should be doing unless you know for a fact that your data are backed up in [data storage].

 # <a name="downgrading"></a>Installing an earlier version of **docassemble** when using Docker

 When you do `docker run` or `docker pull`, the only image available on